RUrlus/carma/docs/source/examples.rst

 For example, you write an Ordinary Least Squares (OLS) class and you want to store the residuals, covariance matrix, ... in C++ for when additional tests need to be run on the values without converting back and forth.

 ArrayStore is a convenience class that provides conversion methods back and forth.
-It is intended to used as an attribute such as below:
+It is intended to be used as an attribute as below:

 .. warning::